Planet Ill Rocks: Tanya Morgan And The Kickdrums At Mercury Lounge 7/25/2010

-The album is a journey through one man’s discovery of life, and the lessons learned by Fashawn are placed front and center with a refreshing frankness.
+The album is a journey through one man’s discovery of life, and Fashawn’s lessons are placed front and center with a refreshing frankness.
 Riding shotgun is producer Exile, who establishes a unique soundscape.
 This album isn’t as much produced as it is scored and that approach widens the lens.

 Boy Meets World opens with a soulful 70s intro and themes of the start of a new day.
 It then explodes into a bass heavy fury as Fashawn gives his words to the world.
 The hook is a flurry of scratched-in bits and pieces culminating with a formal declaration that this is indeed his album.